-A climbing rope is an asset.
-That it eventually breaks is thus inevitable.
-But you can do a lot to prolong the life of your climbing rope, by following a few tips.
+A climbing rope is a tool.
+It is inevitable that it will break at some point.
+However, you can do a lot to prolong the life of your climbing rope by following a few tips.

-In this article, we explain what you can do to reduce rope wear and maintain and store it properly, so that you can enjoy it for as long as possible.
-We also explain when your rope’s time is up, and how to recognize it.
+In this article, we explain what you can do to reduce rope wear and how to maintain and store it properly so that you can enjoy it for as long as possible.
+We also explain when your rope’s time is up and how to recognise it.

 How can I reduce rope wear?

-The type of weave lets climbing ropes kink.
-Some start randomly just like signs of old age, whilst others never even start.
-What all ropes have in common, is that they can all start kinking when you for example roll them into a loop (as is done with cables), or unwind them wrong after purchase.
-To avoid or delay your rope from kinking, you should repeatedly pull it through the diverter.
-The rope can thus hang loose.
+Due to the way they are woven, climbing ropes tend to get tangled.
+Some begin to do so at random, while others never even start.
+What all ropes have in common, is that you can cause them to become entangled, for example, when you roll them into a loop (as is done with cables) or unwind them incorrectly after purchase.
+To avoid or delay your rope from getting tangled, you should repeatedly pull it through the diverter.
+As a result, the rope is able to hang loose.
 If the lead climber is back on ground, you then need to pull on the loose end and not the end of the belayer.
 This takes a bit longer, but is much healthier for the rope.

-Especially frequent falls and route settings are unhealthy for the first 2-4 meters of a rope.
-Therefore you should swap the ends around every now and then, so that both ends of the rope are equally used and worn.
+Frequent falls and route settings are especially unhealthy for the first 2-4 metres of a rope.
+Therefore, you should swap the ends around every now and then, so that both ends of the rope are equally used and worn.

-Actually the worst that your rope can come into contact with are sharp edges.
-Therefore you should always make sure not to let your rope run over sharp edges, or fall in such a way that the main weight falls on the part of the rope that is on a sharp edge.
+Actually, the worst things that your rope can come into contact with are sharp edges.
+As a result, you should always avoid letting your rope run over sharp edges, or even to fall in such a way that the main load for the rope is on an edge.

 - Avoid sharp corners at all costs

 - Aim for even lowering

 - Alternate rope ends for even wearing